containerbuildsystem/osbs-docs/docs/users.rst

   environment.
 See :ref:`config.yaml-odcs` section for environment configuration details, and full explanation of :ref:`signing-intent`.

-**If "compose" section is defined, non-empty list of "modules" or "packages" must be provided, or "pulp_repos" set to true.
-Otherwise, build will fail.**
+**If "compose" section is defined, then "pulp_repos" must be set to true or there must be a valid "modules" or "packages" key.
+If there is a "modules" key, it must have a non-empty list of modules.
+The "packages" key, and only the "packages" key, can have an empty list.**

 **The "packages" and "modules" keys are mutually exclusive.
 If both are provided, "modules" will be ignored. "pulp_repos" can be used by itself, or with